-The power of patience is life-changing when it comes to getting to the other side of drinking and thinking about drinking.
+The power of patience is life-changing when it comes to getting to the other side of drinking.

-As midlife women, we know that anything outcome worth having takes time to achieve.
+As midlife women, we know that anything worth having takes time to achieve.

 Keep your expectations neutral when it comes to the time it will take you to feel better, and be confident in your choice to live an alcohol-free lifestyle.